 Once your products are approved, you need to create shipments for each of them.
 This will take some collaboration with your manufacturer, as you will need to know the exact weight per game, the exact number of games per carton, and the exact number of games per pallet.
-Once you have that information, you can tell Amazon what you expect each shipment to be, and Amazon will provide you with the delivery address.
+Once you have that information, you can tell Amazon what you expect each shipment to be (this is an automated, step-by-step shipment creation process), and Amazon will provide you with the delivery address.
 That is the only way you can get the delivery address.
 From my experience, even that address will be inadequate for shipping purposes (it’ll be the name of the warehouse and the city, but not the street address), so you’ll need to follow up with customer service to find the true address.

 Amazon will also give you PDF labels for each carton of games and each pallet of games.
 Send those PDFs to your manufacturer along with detailed instructions about the pallets themselves, which must be 1200 x 800mm wooden pallets.

 For questions about Amazon.de, I would recommend contacting Kathrin Freundl at kduschin AT amazon.de.
 She can help guide you through the process, and she can provide you with the booking form your shipping company will need to fill out well before your shipment is set to arrive in Germany.